SteveHYou/Airbnb-Hide-Listing-Chrome-Extension/README.md

         - Using async within listener: https://stackoverflow.com/a/46628145
     - This also means it happens if any exceptions are thrown in chrome.runtime.onMessage.addListener, before sendMessage() can be called

+- How to load Javascript CDN file which provides a variable in global scope
+    - First of all, CDNs are not allowed in manifest v3.
+Just put the library files directly in project, even if it's not desired practice.
+    - Be sure to load the file via manifest.json.
+I use the lib in a content script file, so added the lib in content_scripts.js array.
+        - Make sure the lib is defined first in the array as it needs to load it first, then content script can use the global variable
+    - Typescript doesn't compile standalone js files properly.
+Define a .d.ts file for every standalone Javascript file, so Typescript knows what to do with it.
+Without it, tsc was terminating compilation prematurely.
+    - In tsconfig.json, set allowJs to true.
+Without this, TS won't know to move the js file to the output folder (in my case, ./dist folder)
+    - After all this, I was able to use the SetIntervalAsync global variable injected by the lib js file.
+        - Thank you https://github.com/ealmansi/set-interval-async!
+Awesome project.

-- Things to be tested in E2E test
+## Things to be tested in E2E test
 - Page switching should successfully load contents from next page, with Hide buttons connected to the new listings